 These research findings reaffirm the beneficial effects of caffeine in preventing skin cancer, as shown by other scientific experiments starting the 1970’s (Scientists Zaidela and Latarjet, 1973 and 1978; Huang, et al, 1997; Lu, et al, 2002).
 At the time, the hypothesis presented was that caffeine was slowing down DNA repair after the damage produced by UV irradiation and, by slowing it down, was allowing the repair to be more precise, avoiding the mutations that lead to cancer.
 Caffeine has also been found to be an effective antioxidant, scavenging OH radicals, thus producing another mechanism for its anticancer properties.

 These investigators measured how many tumors the mice developed within the clinical trials.
 Mice treated with caffeinated lotion developed 44% fewer non-cancerous tumors and 72% fewer cancerous tumors than those given the inactive treatment.
 Mice that received the EGCG-filled lotion had a reduction in their non-cancerous and cancerous tumors of 55% and 65%, respectively.

-What we know for sure, in addition to its protective abilities, is that the natural caffeine in coffee will reduce and heal acne breakouts, with continued use it will fade age spots and reduce wrinkles on the skin, and it calms skin allergies.
+What we know for sure, in addition to its protective abilities, is that the natural caffeine in coffee will reduce and heal acne breakouts, with continued use, it will fade age spots and reduce wrinkles on the skin, and it can calm skin allergies.

 Pretty impressive findings for a little bean that grows on a tree, but nature provides us with all kinds of botanical benefits.
 We just need to learn how to use them wisely!